Articles on Shifting Sands

 Outdated laws are punishing adults for consensual activities, from body modifications like re-infibulation to BDSM.

-In reading the piece reproduced below, I was reminded of another group of adults who are also denied bodily autonomy.
-These are the women who have undergone a type of genital modification – infibulation, and cannot by law be re-infibulated because it’s termed FGM (female genital mutilation).
+In reading the piece reproduced below, I was reminded of another group of adults also being denied bodily autonomy.
+These are the women who have undergone a type of genital modification – infibulation, and cannot by law be re-infibulated because it is termed FGM (female genital mutilation).

 Infibulation involves narrowing the vaginal orifice and the creation of a seal by cutting and appositioning the labia minora and/or the labia majora.
 Sometimes the clitoral glans and hood are also excised.
 It is estimated that less than 10 per cent of women/girls undergo this type of ‘FGM’.
 The practice traditionally happened primarily in the Horn of Africa and the Sudan, and is now declining dramatically.

-FGM has been a specific offence since the Prohibition of Female Circumcision Act 1985 and the 2003 Act which replaced it.
+FGM has been a specific offence in the UK since the Prohibition of Female Circumcision Act 1985 and the 2003 Act which replaced it.
 In both, the term “girl” includes “woman”.
 Specific adults infantilised by this law are consequently denied bodily autonomy.

 Many infibulated women are first seen in the NHS when pregnant.
 Of the 54 per cent NHS attendances with a known FGM status recorded during 2018-19, 3,780 had been de-infibulated out of a total 11,575.